siteckris/scripts/Git.md

 - `git diff` - show the diff between files in the staging area and the working directory
     - `git diff --staged` - show the difference between whats in the staged content and the committed
     - `git diff --head` - show the difference on the files both on working and staging
+    - `git diff main origin/main` - show the difference between what is on your local main branch, vs what is on the remote repository you have just fetched but not merged yet

 ### Branches